|

 was killed on Hwy.
 DD as he was walking to back to his car which had slid in

-Shoulders fOr Safety, a local
+the ditch.
+On Shoulders fOr Safety, a local

 citizens group, has been working since last fall to draw attention and find